Audio-WestlakeU/ATST-SED/README.md

 **ATST-SED** introduces a semi-supervised fine-tuning strategy for better using the pretrained model in SED.
 **ATST-SED** vs **FrameATST**:
 1. FrameATST is a pretrained model that gives high-quality frame-wise audio representations.
 It works well on various of audio downstream tasks including AudioSet (clip-wise audio tagging) and AudioSetStrong (frame-wise SED).
-2. ATST-SED is a application-specific (in this work, DESED) fine-tuned model that utilized FrameATST model.
+2. ATST-SED is an application-specific (in this work, DESED) fine-tuned model that utilized FrameATST model.
 It works well when:
      a.
 We only care several sound events;
      b.
 We only have a small amount of labelled data for these events and a relatively larger amount of unlabelled data.
 3. If you are looking for a high-quality inference model for AudioSet/AudioSetStrong, you could refer to the [inference code of FrameATST](https://github.com/Audio-WestlakeU/audiossl/issues/12).